-- 12.1.1 In each Faculty, there shall be constituted a Board for Research degrees chaired by the Dean of the Faculty or his/her nominee (who will normally be the Associate Dean for Research). - 12.1.2 The membership of each Board shall be drawn from the academic staff of the Faculty together with relevant academic staff of other Faculties who have been

-12.2 Scheduling of Faculty Awards Boards for Research Degrees

-- 12.2.1 There will be two officially-scheduled meetings per calendar year of each of the Faculty Awards Boards for Research Degrees, one in Spring and one in Autumn.
+- 12.1 Establishment of Faculty Awards Boards for Research Degrees - 12.1.1 In each Faculty, there shall be constituted a Board for Research degrees chaired by the Dean of the Faculty or their nominee (who will normally be the Associate Dean for Research). - 12.1.2 The membership of each Board shall be drawn from the academic staff of the Faculty together with relevant academic staff of other Faculties who have been involved in cross-disciplinary research projects.
+Supervisors of candidates who have been examined, and Internal Examiners of same, must attend.
+In exceptional cases, where a supervisor or Internal Examiner cannot attend, a suitable nominee who has been briefed on the examination must attend. - 12.2 Scheduling of Faculty Awards Boards for Research Degrees - 12.2.1 There will be two officially-scheduled meetings per calendar year of each of the Faculty Awards Boards for Research Degrees, one in Spring and one in Autumn.
 The exact dates will be indicated in the Academic Calendar. - 12.2.2 The convening of a meeting of the Faculty Awards Board for Research Degrees shall be notified to academic staff by the Registry following consultation with the relevant Dean/Associate Dean.